SostheneA/RHISEA/README.md

 #### 3- Expanded Outputs & Reproducibility

--   Rhisea logs not only the final report but can save all intermediate objects (classification probabilities, confusion matrices, etc.) as .rda files for downstream diagnostics and reproducibility.
+-   RHISEA logs not only the final report but can save all intermediate objects (classification probabilities, confusion matrices, etc.) as .rda files for downstream diagnostics and reproducibility.
 -   Results are summarized with confidence intervals via bootstrap, and automated visualizations are provided.
 -   All run parameters, models, and derived files can be archived for full transparency and reproducibility.